Kamini Kumar Dutta

 Kamini Kumar Dutta (কামিনী কুমার দত্ত; 1878–1959) was a Bengali politician and former Law Minister of Pakistan.

 Early life

-Dutta was born on 25 June 1878 in Sreekail, Muradnagar Upazila, Comilla District, Bengal Presidency, British India.
+Dutta was born on 25 June 1878 in Sreekail, Tippera District, Bengal Presidency, British India (present-day Muradnagar Upazila, Comilla District, Bangladesh).
 He studied at Chittagong Government High School.
 In 1898, he graduated from Ripon College, Calcutta and received a B.law degree from the University of Calcutta.